mcinglis/c-style/readme.md

         !valid_width( w ) ) {
     shape = reshape( shape, w );
 }
-// Probably a great candidate for extraction to a function
 ```

 Don't use multiple assignment unless the variables' values are semantically linked.
 If there are two variable assignments near each other that coincidentally have the same value, don't throw them into a multiple assignment just to save a line.